Compression Moulding – What is it and How Does it Work?

 A form can then be transmitted from mould to material using either flow or deformation or both.
 These are a series of forces that involve purely gravitational or high pressure.
 Compression moulding is the first technique used in synthetic mouldings.

-Compression moulding remains an economical method of creating various thermosetting products.
+Moulding remains an economical method of creating various thermosetting products.
 It is possible to make thermoplastic materials economically using injection moulding.

 What is compression moulding?

-Compression moulding is a manufacturing process used to create products such as composite materials, and medical devices and is often used in the production of rubbers.
+It is a manufacturing process used to create products such as composite materials, and medical devices and is often used in the production of rubbers.

 Why do we use compression moulding?